irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 implementation of the proposed one.
 The tests span multiple ROS2 applications and use-cases and have been validated on different machines.

-All the following experiments have been run using the ROS2 Master branch (20th May 2019) and with `-O2` optimization enabled.
+All the following experiments have been run using the ROS2 Dashing and with `-O2` optimization enabled.

 ```
 colcon build --cmake-args  -DCMAKE_CXX_FLAGS="-O2" -DCMAKE_C_FLAGS="-O2"
 ```

-The first test has been carried out using the `image_pipeline_all_in_one` application that is contained in the [ROS2 demos repository](https://github.com/ros2/demos).
+The first test has been carried out using the `intra_process_demo` package contained in the [ROS2 demos repository](https://github.com/ros2/demos).
-This is a simple application with 3 nodes, where the fist one publishes a `unique_ptr<Image>` message.
+A first application, called `image_pipeline_all_in_one`, is made of 3 nodes, where the fist one publishes a `unique_ptr<Image>` message.
 A second node subscribes to the topic and republishes the image after modifying it on a new topic.
 A third node subscribes to to this last topic.